Ro706/Gemini_Bot/README.md

     palm.configure(api_key=API_KEY)
     ```

-    Replace `"YOUR_API_KEY"` with your actual Palm Generative AI API key.
+    Replace `"YOUR_API_KEY"` with your actual google.generativeai Generative AI API key.

 4. Prompt the user to input their message: